 The Core Model

-There is a single “core” model that defines all the basic Artifact Types used throughout S-RAMP.
+There is a “core” model that defines all the basic Artifact Types used throughout S-RAMP.
 The Core Model contains abstract base artifacts for document artifacts and derived artifacts (which are associated with certain document types).
 Most Artifact Types in the other S-RAMP models are extensions of BaseArtifactType.
+Additionally, the Core Model includes the Document and XmlDocument concrete Artifact Types.

 Figure 1: Conceptualized Model of Core Model Artifacts